> AUG 23rd, 2019: Some historical information added.

 > APR 9th, 2005: Initial page set up.

 The broader massif is called Obir.
 The highest summit is called in German Hochobir, in Slovenian Ojstrc (because of its sharp cone) or also only Obir.

 Towards the south Hochobir/Ojstrc shows a broad shoulder and only a small summit cone is more sharp.
-Towards the north the view on the main summit is obscured by the broad fore-summit and only if you go a bit towards east a sharp, rocky mountain shows up.
+Towards the north, the view on the main summit is obscured by the broad fore-summit and only if you go a bit towards the east, a sharp, rocky mountain shows up.
 The most magnificient is the view from the west, where Hochobir/Ojstrc sends a broad rocky face, rugged and intermitted with many ravines.

 North of the main summit a 200 meters lower shoulder rises, called Kleinobir / Mali Obir (=Small Obir).
 Its western and northern slopes are still steep and rugged, towards the South, a gentle summit plateau descends.
 Between the two summits there's a saddle, called Freibachsattel, some 1700 m, and on the western side of it the picturesque Jagoutz alpine meadow.

 Kleinobir / Mali Obir is often ascended, as it is a great panoramic point and also the view on its taller brother is excellent.